Career Advice Your Adult Child Can Actually Use

 “Do you want me to listen, help you compare options, or tell you what I would do?”

-This does not make a parent passive.
-It makes the conversation accurate.
+This does not make you passive.
+It makes the conversation useful.

 Translate your experience instead of exporting it